E2B Payload File Extensions

 If you are not sure what file extension will work best and it is an ISO file, use .isoask so that you can test all of them until you find one that works!
 Read more here.File extensions are not case-sensitive.

 File extension suffixes ('pwd', '32' or '64', 'AUTO')

 - If you add AUTO to the end of the file extension, the user will not be prompted before switching the image and loading the CSM menu (.imgPTNxxxx files only).

 - If you add pwd to the end of the file extension, the user will be prompted for a password before it is run.

-- If you add AUTO to the end of the file extension, the payload will only be listed in menus on 64-bit systems.
+- If you add 64 to the end of the file extension, the payload will only be listed in menus on 64-bit systems.

 You can combine suffixes as long as they are in the order .xxxx

 If you use a matching .txt file for a payload file, then the menu will always be listed, unless the .txt file also tests for 32-bit or 64-bitness.